-In this section we've gained a foolproof procedure for solving any system of linear equations, no matter how many equations or variables.
+In this section we have gained a foolproof procedure for solving any system of linear equations, no matter how many equations or variables.
 We also have a handful of theorems that allow us to determine partial information about a solution set without actually constructing the whole set itself.
 Donald Knuth would be proud.

-1. How can we easily recognize when a system of linear equations is inconsistent or not?
+- 1. How can we easily recognize when a system of linear equations is inconsistent or not? - 2.

-- 42 - 2.
 Suppose we have converted the augmented matrix of a system of equations into reduced row-echelon form.
 How do we then identify the dependent and independent (free) variables? - 3.
 What are the possible solution sets for a system of linear equations?

-${\bf C10} \quad {\rm In \ the \ spirit \ of \ Example \ ISSI, \ describe \ the \ infinite \ solution \ set \ for \ Archetype \ J.}$
+C10 In the spirit of Example ISSI, describe the infinite solution set for Archetype J.